Ogefest/findex/README.md

 bin/
  ├── findex
  ├── cli
- └── tui
+ └── webserver
  ```

 - Prepare `index_config.yaml` with similar structure to `sample_index_config.yaml` in root directory.
 - Run `bin/findex` to build index
-- Run `bin/tui` to have text UI for search
+- Run `bin/webserver` to have text UI for search, check localhost:8080 for search